 Coordination is easily talked about without clarity of what it means in practice.
-Coordination around the food systems transformation agenda can be considered in the following ways: (a) coordination of in-country investments to ensure they align with country priorities and planning frameworks;

-(b) alignment of approaches, concepts and intervention strategies; (c) geographical and thematic coverage to ensure a balanced spread of resources; (d) joint initiatives to create a critical mass of investment and reduced transaction costs; (e) common monitoring and reporting frameworks; and (f) alignment on the types of global and regional initiatives that will be supported and for what purposes.
+Coordination around the food systems transformation agenda can be considered in the following ways: (i) coordination of in-country investments to ensure they align with country priorities and planning frameworks; (ii) alignment of approaches, concepts and intervention strategies; (iii) geographical and thematic coverage to ensure a balanced spread of resources; (iv) joint initiatives to create a critical mass of investment and reduced transaction costs; (v) common monitoring and reporting frameworks; and (vi) alignment on the types of global and regional initiatives that will be supported and for what purposes.